 For the 7 premixed portfolios (everything but custom and Sapphire) It's $3.50 a month when under $15k, then .27% of your balance for those holding more than $15,000.
 Sapphire is $3.50 a month for all balances or $42 a year.

-$3.50 a month is a lot if you have only chump change in your account.
+$3.50 a month is a lot if you have only a chump change in your account.
 You really need to get to at least $7500 as quickly as possible.

 For example, if you have $500 in Raiz, the fees would be $42 a year or 8.4% of your money that will go to fees.

 The fees for custom portfolios are higher, with balances below $20,000 being charged $4.50 a month, and balances above $20,000 costing .275% pa.

 Fees are due each month and charged from the balance in your account.

 Raiz is completely transparent with its pricing and while they do infrequently increase their fees, it is still an affordable option as you do not have to pay to trade (add or withdrawal money) and they keep your portfolio well balanced.